 What to do:

-Write a number in the middle of the butterfly, 1-10.
-If your child is starting to read, see if they can find the number one word circle. (-) For younger children, you can put the circles in order to help them find the correct answer.
-Explain that this is what the number 1 looks like written out.
+Write a number in the middle of the butterfly, 1-20.
+If your child is starting to read, see if they can find the correct number word circle. (-) For younger children, you can put the circles in order to help them find the correct answer.
+Explain that this is what the number looks like written out.

-In the lower left-hand corner, have your child count out one butterfly or counter.
-This is one object.
+In the lower left-hand corner, have your child count out the correct number of butterflies or counters.
+This is that number of objects.

 ***Post contains affiliate links.
 If you make a purchase through a link, we may receive a small commission at no cost to you.
 Thank you for supporting our small business!***